All Products

 • What should I do if cloud-init runs abnormally after a new version of Python 3 is installed on the instance?

-If you install a new version of Python 3, such as Python 3.9, on an instance and set it as the default version by creating a symbolic link (for example, ln -s /usr/bin/python3.9 /usr/bin/python3), the installed cloud-init may run abnormally.
-For example, when you run the cloud-init --version command, an error is reported:
+If you install a new version of Python 3, such as Python 3.9, and set it as the default version by creating a symbolic link (for example, ln -s /usr/bin/python3.9 /usr/bin/python3), the installed cloud-init may run abnormally.
+For example, running cloud-init --version returns an error:

 $cloud-init --version